All Episodes

 No matter how much you know, how much you learn, no matter how open you are to learning, as I am, the ability to be shocked and surprised never goes away.

-And this award, children's book, author of the year has just discombobulated these people, like, and it's they're turning this into such a big story.
+And this award, children's book Author of the Year, has just discombobulated these people.

-I think a couple of radio stages, just all across the country.
+And we've just got a little montage here of TV, I think a couple of radio stations, just all across the country.

 This is a sample of what if you just happen to be a drive-by media person, or if you happen to be an average ordinary American sampling media yesterday, you probably heard this.

-The winner of the Children's Choice Book Award for author of the year is Rush Limbaugh.
+The winner of the Children's Choice Book Award for Author of the Year is Rush Limbaugh.

 Conservative radio host Rush Limbaugh has won a children's book award.

-Limbaugh's book titled Rush Revere and the Brave Pilgrims won the Children's Choice Book Award author of the year.
+Limbaugh's book titled Rush Revere and the Brave Pilgrims won the Children's Choice Book Award Author of the Year.

 The book has been a bestseller.